 Inexperienced roofers sometimes place vents in the wrong places or don't place enough vents for the size of the roof.
 Also over time, insulation can creep over the intake vents blocking the airflow.

-So it is important that if you notice a buildup of moisture in your home, see that your airconditioning bills are getting high, or observe a rapid deterioration of your roof, it is time to call in the experts.
+Iit is important that if you notice a buildup of moisture in your home, see that your air conditioning bills are getting high, or observe a rapid deterioration of your roof, it is time to call in the experts.